excalidraw/excalidraw/README.md

 ## Self hosting

-We publish a Docker image with the excalidraw client at excalidraw/excalidraw on Docker Hub registry.
+We publish a Docker image with the Excalidraw client at [excalidraw/excalidraw](https://hub.docker.com/r/excalidraw/excalidraw).
 You can use it to self host your own client under your own domain, on Kubernetes, AWS ECS, etc.

 ```sh
 docker build -t excalidraw/excalidraw .